ironmeld/builder-hex0/README.md

 ### The src command

 ```
-src $number_of_lines $filename
+src $number_of_bytes $filename
 ```
-Read N lines from standard input and write to a file.
+Read N bytes from standard input and write to a file.

 Example:
 ```
-src 4 foo.hex0
+src 27 foo.hex0
 45 23 23
 23 45
 53 55